bin-cli/bin-cli/README.md

 # Bin – A simple task runner

-*The following is a draft / plan - nothing has actually been implemented yet.
-Feedback is welcomed.*

 ## Introduction

 *Bin* is a simple task/script runner, designed to be used in code repositories, with scripts written in any programming language.